mlorenz92/Reddit-Top-Links/README.md

 	$ mkvirtualenv reddit

 Now you can intall the proper dependencies in this virtual environment so it doesn't interact with other projects you may be running.
+To enter into the virtual environment simply type

+	$ workon reddit

+and (reddit) should appear before your location on the command line.
+This means that you are successfully within your virtual environment and any dependencies you install will remain exclusive to this environmnent and that you will need to make sure you are within your environment to run the code successfully.

 ### How To Install Dependencies